What It’s Like to Subscribe to Kidpik

 If customers want to skip their upcoming shipment, they can go online to their account and pause their deliveries for 30-90 days, or adjust their frequency schedule .
 If for any reason they decide to cancel, they will need to email Kidpik’s customer service.

 - Flip Sequin Ruffle Sleeve Tee - $10.50

 - Love Zip Back Sweater - $17.70

 - Garment Dyed Pull On Pant - $17.70

 - Desert Camo Midtop Sneaker - $16.50

-The average Kidpik box costs $98, which is only $14 per item for 7 items total.
-There’s also a $20 styling fee, however, it’s credited towards any purchase you make and you will be refunded the styling fee if you return the entire box.
+There's no styling fee.
+Each item is $22 or $15 on average when you keep the entire box.
 The final cost of your monthly charge is dependent on which items you choose to keep and return, so the price varies from month to month and could range from $0-$100+ per month.

 Kidpik Pros and Cons